SamarthArul/blackjack-simulator/README.md

 • The Deck class has a constructor.
 Creating a Deck should result in the creation of one and only one of each possible Card (52 total).
 As Cards are created, they should be added to our ArrayList.
 • Other objects will be making use of our Deck, so a method getDeck() will be needed.
 This method returns a reference to the ArrayList of Cards contained in the Deck.
 • Finally, we need to be able to shuffle our Deck. shuffleDeck() accomplishes this task.
 The method should loop through the ArrayList and for each Card, swap the Card in the current position with another Card found at another randomly determined location in the list.
-• Although not required for the program, a toString() method that prints the value of each Card in your Deck can be helpful for testing purposes
+• a toString() method that prints the value of each Card in your Deck

 Shoe.java and ShoeTester.java